-(B) Percentages represent cash interest rates in effect as of September 30, 2013, and due dates represent the contractual maturity date.
+- Percentages represent cash interest rates in effect as of September 30, 2013, and due dates represent the contractual maturity date.
 If applicable, PIK interest rates are noted separately from the cash interest rates.
-Senior debt securities generally take the form of first priority liens on the assets of the underlying basis LOT of senior debt, meaning if the portfolio company is liquidated, the holder of the LOT is paid after the senior debt (C)

-(D) Fair value was primarily based on opinions of value submitted by Standard & Poor's Securities Evaluations, Inc.

-(E) Security valued based on the indicative bid price on or near September 30, 2013, offered by the respective syndication agent's trading desk or secondary desk

-(F) Fair value was primarily based on the total enterprise value of the portfolio company using a liquidity waterfall approach.
-We also considered discounted cash flow methodologies (G) Security is non-income producing.

-(H) Debt security is on non-accrual statu

-(l) (J) Subsequent to September 30, 2013, the maturity on GFRC Holdings, LLC's debt was extended until June 30, 2016 and the GFRC Holdings, LLC's line of credit was repaid in full and terminated.

-Subsequent to September 30, 2013, the maturity on Thibaut Acquisition Co.'s debt was extended until December 11, 2014.

-(K) Subsequent to September 30, 2013, the investment was paid off at par and therefore was valued at the pay off amount as of September 30, 2013.

-(L) Effective October 1, 2013, Precision Acquisition Group Holdings, Inc.'s debt interest rates increased to 13.0%.

-(M) There are certain limitations on our ability to transfer our units owned prior to dissolution of the entity, which must occur no later than May 3, 2020.
-No Class A member may withdraw or resign from the entity prior to the dissolution and winding up of the entity

-(N) Aggregates all shares of such class of stock owned without regard to specific series owned within such class, some series of which may or may not be voting shares.
-There are certain limitations on our ability to withdraw our partnership interest prior to dissolution of the entity, which must occur no later than ten years after the not yet determined final closing date or two years after all outstanding leverage has matured.
+Senior debt securities generally take the form of first priority liens on the assets of the underlying businesses - (C) LOT of senior debt, meaning if the portfolio company is liquidated, the holder of the LOT is paid after the senior debt - (D) Fair value was primarily based on opinions of value submitted by Standard & Poor's Securities Evaluations, Inc. - (E) Security valued based on the indicative bid price on or near September 30, 2013, offered by the respective syndication agent's trading desk or secondary desk - (F) Fair value was primarily based on the total enterprise value of the portfolio company using a liquidity waterfall approach.
+We also considered discounted cash flow methodologies - (G) Security is non-income producing. - Daht assurity is an man assural state - (I) Subsequent to September 30, 2013, the maturity on GFRC Holdings, LLC's debt was extended until June 30, 2016 and the GFRC Holdings, LLC's line of credit was repaid in full and terminated. - (J) Subsequent to September 30, 2013, the maturity on Thibaut Acquisition Co.'s debt was extended until December 11, 2014. - (K) Subsequent to September 30, 2013, the investment was paid off at par and therefore was valued at the pay off amount as of September 30, 2013. - (L) Effective October 1, 2013, Precision Acquisition Group Holdings, Inc.'s debt interest rates increased to 13.0%. - (M) There are certain limitations on our ability to transfer our units owned prior to dissolution of the entity, which must occur no later than May 3, 2020.
+No Class A member may withdraw or resign from the entity prior to the dissolution and winding up of the entity - (N) Aggregates all shares of such class of stock owned without regard to specific series owned within such class, some series of which may or may not be voting shares. - (O) There are certain limitations on our ability to withdraw our partnership interest prior to dissolution of the entity, which must occur no later than ten years after the not yet determined final closing date or two years after all outstanding leverage has matured.

-(O) (P) Non-Control/Non-Affiliate investments, as defined by the Investment Company Act of 1940, as amended, (the "1940 Act"), are those that are neither Control non Affiliate investments and in which we own less than 5.0% of the issued and outstanding voting securities.

-Control investments, as defined by the 1940 Act, are those where we have the power to exercise a controlling influence over the management or policies of the portfolio company, which may include owning, with the power to over, more than 25.0% of the issued and outstanding voting securities.
-(0)

-(R) Affiliate investments, as defined by the 1940 Act, are those in which we own, with the power to vote, between and inclusive of 5.0% and 25.0% of the issued and outstanding voting securities.

-(S) Cumulative gross unrealized depreciation for federal income tax purposes is \$83.7 million; cumulative gross unrealized appreciation for federal income tax purposes is \$5.5 million.
-Cumulative net unrealized depreciation is \$78.2 million, based on a tax cost of \$335.1 million
+(P) Non-Control/Non-Affiliate investments, as defined by the Investment Company Act of 1940, as amended, (the "1940 Act"), are those that are neither Control nor Affiliate investments and in which we own less than 5.0% of the issued and outstanding voting securities. - (r) Non-Cutton/Non-Attituate investments, as element by the investment company Act of 1 year, as meneace, (time 1 year, Act ), are more than at are neuter Control for Attituate investments and in which may include owning, with the power to exercise a control ling influence over the management or policies of the portfolio company, which may include owning, with the power to vect, more than 2.5% of the issued and outstanding voting securities. - (R) Affiliate investments, as defined by the 1940 Act, are those in which we own, with the power to vote, between and inclusive of 5.0% and 25.0% of the issued and outstanding voting securities. - (S) Cumulative gross unrealized depreciation for federal income tax purposes is \$83.7 million; cumulative gross unrealized appreciation for federal income tax purposes is \$5.5 million.
+Cumulative net unrealized depreciation is \$78.2 million, based on a tax cost of \$335.1 million.

-THE ACCOMPANYING NOTES ARE AN INTEGRAL PART OF THESE CONDENSED CONSOLIDATED FINANCIAL STATEMENTS.
+$\label{thm:companying} \textit{ notes are an integral part of these condensed consolidated } \textit{ financial statements}.$